squaresLab/BugZoo/README.md

 ## Installation

-At present time, there are two ways in which you can install a particular repair box within this repository.
+There are two ways to install a particular repair box provided by this repository.
 The preferred method, is to download a pre-built repair box from DockerHub, using the command given below (using a PHP bug from the ManyBugs dataset as an example):

 ```
 $ docker pull christimperley/repairbox:manybugs-php-bug-2011-03-11-d890ece3fc-6e74d95f34